 How do you do this?

-For example my goal could be to run a 10km fun run in 3 months in under an hour.
+For example your goal could be to run a 10km fun run in 3 months in under an hour.
 This would be what’s called a S.M.A.R.T goal, which stands for Specific, Measurable, Achievable, Realistic and Timely.

 On a cold and rainy day what’s more likely to get you moving?
 The SMART goal or the feelings goal?
-For me a little of both.

 Take 10 minutes to dig out your goals, and attach feelings to them, and if they no longer feel so shiny and inspiring feel free to cross them out and develop some juicy ones instead.